PolymerGuy/AXITOM/README.md

 <!-- ABOUT THE PROJECT -->
 About The Project
 -----------------
-This python package provides tools for axis-symmetric cone beam computed tomography.
-The reconstruction is performed by a Feldkamp David Kress algorihtm which have been adapted such that is exploits the axis-symmetric nature of the the tomogram.
+This python package provides tools for axis-symmetric cone-beam computed tomography.
+A Feldkamp David Kress algorithm performs the reconstruction which have been adapted such that is exploits the axis-symmetric nature of the tomogram.

-This toolkit has a highly spezialised usage, and there are plenty of more general and excellent frameworks for tomographic reconstruction, such as:
+This toolkit has a highly specialised usage, and there are plenty of more general and excellent frameworks for tomographic reconstruction, such as:
  * [TomoPy](https://github.com/tomopy/tomopy) (General computed tomography, cone and parallel beam geometry)
  * [PyAbel](https://github.com/PyAbel/PyAbel) (Computed tomography based on the inverse Abel transform, parallel beam geometry)

- This project aims at providing a simple an accessible tool-kit for forward projection and reconstruction of axis-symmetric tomograms based on a conical beam geometry.
+ This project aims at providing a simple, accessible toolkit for forward-projection and reconstruction of axis-symmetric tomograms based on a conical beam geometry.

 ### Built With
 This project is heavily based on the following packages: